Skip to main content

 If the automatic values are not suitable for your tasks, for all cloud databases except Redis, you can set your values when creating a cluster or change the settings in an already created cluster.

-More information about cloud database settings in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync and Kafka.
+For more information on setting up cloud databases, see the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync and Kafka.

 Networks